Connectivity architecture in Azure Database for PostgreSQL

 Azure Database for PostgreSQL gateway IP addresses

-The gateway service is hosted on group of stateless compute nodes sitting behind an IP address, which your client would reach first when trying to connect to an Azure Database for PostgreSQL server.
+The gateway service is hosted on group of stateless compute nodes located behind an IP address.
+This is an address your client would reach first when trying to connect to an Azure Database for PostgreSQL server.

 - You hard code the gateway IP addresses in the connection string of your application.
 It is not recommended.You should use fully qualified domain name (FQDN) of your server in the format